 - The Secret to Small Franchise Territories – success tips for franchisees who may not be located in optimal territories

-- Understanding Key Aspects of Franchise Territories –considerations for what to look out for from your potential franchisor agreement regarding locations
+- Understanding Key Aspects of Franchise Territories – location considerations for your potential franchisor agreement

 Additional Small Business Resources

 Already in business or thinking about starting your own small business?
 Check out our small business resources:

 - View more small business help topics here: Small Business Information Center